adeschen/PairedPermutationTest/README.md

 See [Arnaud Droit Lab](http://bioinformatique.ulaval.ca/home/ "Arnaud Droit Lab") website.

+## Inspiration ##

+The code present in the package is largely inspired from [Dr David C. Howell] (http://www.uvm.edu/~psych/?Page=faculty/Howell.php&SM=facultysubmenu.html "Dr David C. Howell") demonstration of [resampling statistics for paired observations](http://www.uvm.edu/~dhowell/methods8/Supplements/R-Programs/RandomizedRepeated.R "resampling statistics for paired observations") from his book:

+> Howell, D.C.
+(2012) Statistical methods for psychology (8th edition)
+> Australia: Wadsworth, Cengage Learning.

+It would be greatly appreciate to include his book as a reference in any publication that use this package.

 ## License ##

 This package and the underlying metagene code are distributed under the Artistic license 2.0.
 You are free to use and redistribute this software.